John Garand

-Jean Cantius Garand (/ˈɡærənd/ GARR-ənd, /fr/; January 1, 1888 - February 16, 1974), also known as John C. Garand, was a Canadian-American designer of firearms who created the M1 Garand, a semi-automatic rifle that was widely used by the U.S. Army and U.S. Marine Corps during both World War II and the Korean War.
+Jean Cantius Garand (/ˈɡærənd/ GARR-ənd, /fr/; January 1, 1888 - February 16, 1974), also known as John C. Garand, was a Canadian-American designer of firearms who created the M1 Garand, a semi-automatic rifle that was widely used by the U.S. Army and U.S. Marine Corps during World War II and the Korean War.

 Early life

-Garand was one of twelve children (six boys and six girls) born on a farm near St. Rémi, Quebec.
+Garand was one of twelve children, six boys and six girls, born on a farm near St. Rémi, Quebec.
 His father moved to Jewett City, Connecticut, with the children when their mother died in 1899.
 All of the boys had the first name St. Jean le Baptiste, but only he went by the first name John.
 The other boys went by their middle names.
 Several of his brothers were also inventors.
-The children were employed in a textile mill where John learned to speak English while sweeping floors.
+The children worked in a textile mill where John learned to speak English while sweeping floors.
 John became interested in guns and learned to shoot after working at a shooting gallery.

 John learned machinist skills while working at the textile mill, and was hired by Browne and Sharpe, a Providence, Rhode Island, toolmaking company in 1909.
-Later, he found employment with a New York toolmaking firm in 1916, and resumed rifle practice at the shooting galleries along Broadway.
-Garand became a naturalized United States citizen in 1920.
+In 1916, he found employment with a New York toolmaking firm, and resumed rifle practice at the shooting galleries along Broadway.
+In 1920, Garand became a naturalized United States citizen.

 Pronunciation of the name "Garand" has differed, pronounced as /ɡəˈrænd/ gə-RAND or /ˈɡærənd/ GARR-ənd.
 Descendants of John Garand and his close friend General Julian Hatcher generally agree with the latter, rhyming approximately with 'errand'.